mercmonologer/Shadow-Of-Chernobyl-Streaming-Integration/README.md

    <br />
   <img src="images/Add MySocketServer.cpp.png" />
   <br />
-  <li>Confirm MySocketServer.cpp is included and then go to the to bar and click build->build solution</li>
+  <li>Confirm MySocketServer.cpp is included and then go to the to bar and find build.
+Change the drop down under it from Debug to Release and click build->build solution</li>
    <br />
   <img src="images/Confirming my socket server.png" />
   <br />